Learn how to unlock the full potential of Siri on your Mac with these tips and tricks to help you work more efficiently.

 By default, you should have the Siri button on the top right of your menu bar.
 This makes it as easy as a click to invoke Siri.
 But there are other ways and additional options for Siri.
 So we’re going to start with those Siri Preferences.

-Open your System Preferences using the button your Dock or by clicking Apple icon > System Preferences from the menu bar.
-Choose Siri in the pop-up window.
+Open System Settings using the button on your Dock or by clicking the Apple icon > System Settings from the menu bar.
+Choose Siri & Spotlight from the left sidebar.

 The most important setting in this box is the ability to use Siri.
-So make sure that the Enable Ask Siri box is checked.
+So make sure that Ask Siri is turned on.

 - Keyboard Shortcut: Choose or customize a keyboard shortcut to invoke Siri.

 - Siri Voice: Select how you would like Siri to sound using gender and accent.